svelte-librarian/sv-use/packages/website/src/lib/docs/core/browser/create-web-notification/index.md

----
-slug: 'create-web-notification'
-title: 'createWebNotification'
+# createWebNotification

-description: 'Configure and display desktop notifications to the user.'
+Configure and display desktop notifications to the user.
-category: 'browser'
----

 ## Usage